Part 3: Templating Logic

 DML Templating

-When building, use DML to define your templating logic.
-When your template is exported, Dyspatch will translate your code to your ESP’s templating language.
+Use DML to define your templating logic.
+When your email is exported, Dyspatch will translate your code to your ESP’s templating language.
 This makes your code portable — if you change your ESP, Dyspatch will handle the necessary code changes.
 Test out your code as you build by inputting preview data right inside your block editor:

 Data tab in the Dyspatch block editor